clanify/clanify-core/README.md

 of all the configuration must be set up.
 You have to set up the database information on the file `config.sample.php`.
 After this edit you have to rename this file to `config.php`.
-Now you have the possibility to install the database tables with the following url: `http: // clanifyurl.rocks / install / install`.
+Now you have the possibility to install the database tables with the following url: `http://clanifyurl.rocks/install/install`.
 If the installation of the database tables was not successful you could import the file `resource/install.sql` directly into phpMyAdmin.